Mediterranean tropical-like cyclone: Rolf (6–9 Nov 2011)

-Qendresa (7–9 Nov 2014)
+Qëndresa (7–9 Nov 2014)

-On 6 November 2014, the low-level circulation centre of Qendresa formed near Kerkennah Islands.
+On 6 November 2014, the low-level circulation centre of Qëndresa formed near Kerkennah Islands.
 As the system was moving north-northeastwards and combining with an upper-level low from Tunisia early on 7 November, the system occluded quickly and intensified dramatically with an eye-like feature, thanks to favourable conditions.
-Qendresa directly hit Malta when it had lost its fronts with a more well-defined eye, with ten-minute sustained winds at 110.9 km/h and the gust at 153.7 km/h.
+Qëndresa directly hit Malta when it had lost its fronts with a more well-defined eye, with ten-minute sustained winds at 110.9 km/h and the gust at 153.7 km/h.
 The central pressure was presumed to be 978 hPa.
 Interacting with Sicily, the cyclone turned northeastwards and started to make an anticlockwise loop.
-On 8 November, Qendresa crossed Syracuse in the morning and then significantly weakened.
-Turning southeastwards then moving eastwards, Qendresa moved over Crete, before dissipating over the island on 11 November.
+On 8 November, Qëndresa crossed Syracuse in the morning and then significantly weakened.
+Turning southeastwards then moving eastwards, Qëndresa moved over Crete, before dissipating over the island on 11 November.

 90M/"Trixi" (28–31 Oct 2016)

 Early on 28 October 2016, 35 mph an extratropical cyclone began to develop to the south of Calabria, in the Ionian sea.
 The system quickly intensified, attaining wind speeds of 50 mph as it slowly moved to the west, causing high waves and minor damage to cars near the Maltese city of Valletta, weakening the following day and beginning to move eastwards.
 However, later that day, it began to re-intensify and underwent a tropical transition.
 At 12:00 UTC on 30 October, the system showed 10-minute sustained winds of 56 kn.
 It became a tropical storm on 31 October.
 After passing over Crete, the storm began to quickly weaken, with the storm degenerating into an extratropical low on 1 November.
 Tropical Storm 90M was also nicknamed "Medicane Trixi" by some media outlets in Europe during its duration.

 No fatalities or rainfall statistics have been reported for this system that was over open waters for most of the time.